 This young American lady told TransylvaniaNOW that she came to Transylvania at the beginning of July, 2018 with a larger group of Hungarian-Americans to participate in the week-long ReConnect Transylvania program.
 They visited cities and tourist sites, were introduced to local leaders, getting a feel of the region.
 Lianna’s bags were a bit larger because as the first recipient of the ReConnect Transylvania+ scholarship she planned to spend the next 6 months in Transylvania.

 George E. Pataki, former three-term governor (1994-2006) of the State of New York, is the patron of ReConnect Hungary.
-He is the highest ranking Hungarian-American ever elected to political office.
+The former governor is the highest ranking ethnically Hungarian American elected to public office.
 Despite his distinguished academic credentials, public prominence and professional successes, he has never forgotten his roots and is committed to being a true Hungarian-American.
 He has handed down to his children the family legacy of love of freedom and the ancestral homeland, and it is no accident that his daughter, Allison, is ReConnect Hungary’s inspiration and Ambassador.
 Another of his children, Owen Pataki is also a proud alumnus of ReConnect Hungary.
+For more about New York and Hungary’s special connection, take a look at From Szeklerland to the New York City Police Department for the story of Sarolta Toscano.

 Five years into the ReConnect Hungary program the organizers – the New York-based Hungarian Human Rights Foundation – decided to offer a week-long extension to the trip in Transylvania.
 The mythical sound of the region drew a lot of interest; dozens of Hungarian-Americans have now been reconnected with the largest Hungarian community outside the current borders of Hungary.

 But this was still not enough.
 Starting this year – Lianna Hedrick being the guinea pig – the ReConnect Transylvania+ program was launched.
 This 22 years old Ohio State University graduate volunteered for two months with the Bonus Pastor Foundation, an organization set up to help those seeking rescue and recovery from addiction, including alcohol, drug, gambling, and sexual addictions, their families and dependents.
-She spent the summer months in camps throughout Transylvania caring for children and in the process learning about herself.
+She spent the summer months in camps throughout Transylvania caring for children of Hungarian ethnicity – and in the process learned even more about herself.

 Since the beginning of September she moved to the fast-developing city of Kolozsvár where she tutors the students of the Református Kollégium.
 She teaches the kids English, the kids return the favor with sweets words of their shared Hungarian mother tongue.